Exercise and Coronary Artery Disease

 What you need to keep in mind is that LDL-cholesterol is only one of several factors that must be considered.
 And, more importantly, risk factors for heart disease vary in how much they contribute to the risk profile (Blair SN.
 2009) (see below).

-LACK OF EXERCISE (POOR AEROBIC FITNESS), NOT LDL-CHOLESTEROL, IS THE MOST IMPORTANT RISK FACTOR
+LACK OF AEROBIC EXERCISE (POOR AEROBIC FITNESS), NOT LDL-CHOLESTEROL, IS THE MOST IMPORTANT RISK FACTOR

 Major research studies published in the 1990's demonstrated a strong relationship between LDL-cholesterol and cardiovascular disease (Downs JR, et al. 1998) (Lancet 1994) (Pitt B, et al. 1995).
 However, other research provides a different perspective: